Support Us

 Islington Central Library, London

-Led by our Artistic Director Nuna Sandy and our Associate Director Mariana Aritizábal-Pardo, this hands-on course will show you how to create devised plays with teenagers about the topics, ideas and stories they care about the most.
+Led by our Artistic Director Nuna Sandy and our Associate Director Mariana Aristizábal Pardo, this hands-on course will show you how to create devised plays with teenagers about the topics, ideas and stories they care about the most.

-As well as an introduction to co-creation practice and methodology, this workshop will focus on:
+As well as an introduction to co-creation practice and methodology, this workshop will focus on how to:

 This is a practical workshop with time to apply exercises and trial learning with the group.
 Everyone will leave with a toolkit of practical exercises, information and feedback, created in collaboration with the cohort to support in your co-creation journey.

-We want everyone to be able to come on our courses.
+*We want everyone to be able to come on our courses and have a number of subsidised places available.
 If you are unable to afford the full fee or experience barriers in accessing the theatre industry, please email Gabi to request a subsidised place.

 Short Courses.